Pregnancy and COVID: A Q&A

 Are there any tips to help pregnant moms cope with anxiety right now?

 The majority of babies born in the next few months will be healthy and will not be affected by COVID-19.
 I think it is also important to remember that we will get through this.
-Once we have a safe and effective vaccine, COVID-19 will no longer be a major public health threat.
+Once the vaccine is widely available, COVID-19 will no longer be a major public health threat.
 Although my children will remember the months they spent in quarantine, your newborn baby will be blissfully unaware.

 What other advice or recommendations do you have for moms?